Zeena Parkins: Life and career

 Born in 1956 in Detroit, Michigan, Parkins studied at Bard College and moved to New York City in 1984.

 Her work ranges from solo performance to large ensembles.
 Besides standard and electric harps, her work also incorporates Foley, field recordings, analog synthesizers, samplers, oscillators and homemade instruments.

 She has recorded six solo harp records and recorded and performed with Björk, Matmos, Ikue Mori, Fred Frith, Tom Cora, Christian Marclay, Yoko Ono, John Zorn (including in Cobra performances), Chris Cutler, Pauline Oliveros, Nels Cline, Elliott Sharp, Lee Ranaldo, Butch Morris, Tin Hat Trio, William Winant, Anthony Braxton, Bobby Previte, Courtney Love's band Hole, and others.
 She has also been a member of a number of experimental rock bands, including No Safety, News from Babel, and Skeleton Crew.

-Parkins has often worked with dance companies and choreographers, including the John Jasperse Company, Jennifer Monson, Neil Greenberg, Emmanuelle Vo-Dinh, BodyCartography Project, and Jennifer Lacey, and has won three Bessie Awards for her achievement in composition for dance.
-She has also provided scores for filmmakers including Abigail Child, Isabella Rossellini, Cynthia Madansky, Mandy MacIntosh, and Daria Martin.
+Parkins worked with dance companies and choreographers, including the John Jasperse Company, Jennifer Monson, Neil Greenberg, and Emmanuelle Vo-Dinh, and has won three Bessie Awards for her achievement in composition for dance.

+She provided scores for filmmakers including Abigail Child, Isabella Rossellini, and Cynthia Madansky.

 Parkins received a 1997 Foundation for Contemporary Arts Grants to Artists Award.